Environmental issues in Alberta: Energy efficiency

 Prior to 2017, Alberta was the "only jurisdiction in North America without an energy efficiency organization".
 In 2017, the NDP's created Energy Efficiency Alberta (EEA).
 It used revenues from Alberta's carbon tax to help municipalities, businesses and homeowners improve energy efficiency by funding programs and rebates.
 According to the NDP, in nine months in 2017, EEA saved Albertans $510 million and avoided adding "three million tonnes of GHG emissions".
 By May 2019, EEA—with an annual budget of $132 million—offered 20 different programs.
 By May 2019, Premier Jason Kenney with his Environment and Parks Minister Jason Nixon, are examining which of these programs would remain under the new UCP government.
 EEA programs included "instant in-store savings, residential and community solar, a business energy savings program or a host of education and training grants".

 In 2017, the NDP government opened the Energy Efficiency Alberta office using used "money from [Alberta'] carbon tax to fund rebates and programs aimed at increasing energy efficiency and decreasing greenhouse gas emissions."

 Carbon pricing

-In 2007, the provincial government's Specified Gas Emitters Regulation (SGER), which "priced carbon from large emitters and use[d] the resulting revenue for investments in low-carbon technology", made it the "first jurisdiction in North America to have a price on carbon".
-The SGER was renewed to 2017 with increased stringency.
-It requires "large final emitters", defined as facilities emitting more than 100,000tCO2e per year, to comply with an emission intensity reduction which increases over time and caps at 12% in 2015, 15% in 2016 and 20% in 2017.
-Facilities have several options for compliance.
-They may actually make reductions, pay into the Climate Change and Emission Management Fund (CCEMF), purchase credits from other large final emitters or purchase credits from non large final emitters in the form of offset credits.
-Criticisms against the intensity based approach to pricing carbon include the fact that there is no hard cap on emissions and actual emissions may always continue to rise despite the fact that carbon has a price.
-Benefits of an intensity based system include the fact that during economic recessions, the carbon intensity reduction will remain equally as stringent and challenging, while hard caps tend to become easily met, irrelevant and do not work to reduce emissions.
-Alberta has also been criticized that its goals are too weak, and that the measures enacted are not likely to achieve the goals.
-In 2015, the newly elected government committed to revising the climate change strategy.